 “The Summer Undergraduate Scholars Program was a great learning experience,” said Kornely.
 “In addition to being able to spend a summer conducting my own research, I was able to gain knowledge and insight into the research of other students in various different areas.
 Being part of the SUSP program provided a way to learn about other subjects while collaborating with other researchers.
 I think what I enjoyed the most was being able to spend a summer with other students who were also passionate about their research.
 I made lifelong friendships in the SUSP program and got to build professional relationships with the professors that were also involved.
 In addition to research and networking, the SUSP program also provided professional development workshops where we could get feedback on our resumes, practice our scientific writing, and learn the process of getting a manuscript published.
 All of the things that I learned from the program helped me to become a better researcher overall.”

-“Kathryn and Dominique were part of our inaugural SUSP cohort,” said Dr. Chris Underwood, associate professor of geography.
+“Kathryn and Dominique were part of our inaugural SUSP cohort,” said Dr. Chris Underwood, associate professor of geography and chair of the new environmental science and conservation program.
 “That group set a high bar for subsequent scholars, as is evidenced by their continued successes.
 These women represent the best of undergraduate research, and serve as examples of what we want to continue to achieve with the program.”